prakhar728/SageNet/Readme.md

 ### Our Narrative ( MUST READ )

 Parth (@Par-t) completed our mandatory 6-month industry training through research instead of the more conventional internship route — a rare path due to the lack of **research support in India**.
-This decision came with several challenges during his work on **Application of Machine Learning in Fiber Optics based intrusion detection and classification systems** and **Aspect based sentiment**:
+This decision came with several challenges during his work on **Application of Machine Learning in Fiber Optics based intrusion detection and classification systems** and **Aspect based sentiment analysis of reviews in tourism and hospitality sector**:

 1. Many professors prioritize **quantity of publication** over **quality** and global standards.
 2. The journal submission process is **slow** and **opaque**, often requiring repeated follow-ups.
 3. Peer reviews are often done by TAs, resulting in **low-quality feedback** due to a lack of incentives.

-### Problems Faced by Others

-1. **Lack of Proof of Authorship:** Difficulty establishing ownership, leading to plagiarism risks.
-2. **Opaque Submission Process:** Traditional journal pipelines are time-consuming and frustrating.
-3. **Difficulty Finding Related Research:** Researchers struggle to avoid redundancy.
-4. **Predatory Publishing:** Some journals exploit researchers without offering real value.

 ### 🔎 Issues in the Peer Review System